-"The lands are laden with large tall oaks, walnut and bayes, except facing on the sea it is most pines tall and good: The land generally . . . is a good soyl, covered with black mold . . . with clay underneath mixed with sand; and we think may produce anything as well as most part of the Indies that we have seen.
+"The lands are laden with large tall oaks, walnut and bayes, except facing on the sea it is most pines tall and good: The land generally . . . is a good soyl.

 "The Indians plant in the worst land because they cannot cut down the timber in the best, and yet have plenty of corn, pompions, water-mellons, musk-mellons.
-Although the land be over grown with weeds through their lasinesse, yet they have two or three crops of corn a year, as the Indians themselves inform us.

-"The countrey abounds with grapes, large figs, and peaches; the woods with deer, conies, turkeys, quails, curlues, plovers, teile, herons, and as the Indians say, in winter with swans, geese, cranes, duck and mallard, and innumerable of other waterfowls, whose names we know not, which lie in the rivers, marshes, and on the sands.
+"The countrey abounds with grapes, large figs, and peaches; the woods with deer, conies, turkeys, quails, curlues, plovers, teile, herons.